joobisb/joobisb/README.md

 ## Hi there 👋

 I am an experienced backend engineer with over 9 years of experience in building scalable and robust backend systems.
-I have been working with various startups for a while now building monoliths/microservices (NodeJs, Scala, Go, et al) and the infra side of things (Kubernetes, AWS, Azure, Terraform and more).
+I have been working with various startups for a while now, building distributed systems (NodeJs, Scala, Go, et al) and the infra side of things (Kubernetes, AWS, Azure, Terraform and more).

-These days I'm exploring distributed systems, concurrency and so on.
-Recently, I've been delving into agentic tools, and MCP servers, exploring the intersection of AI and distributed systems.
+These days, I'm exploring distributed systems, concurrency and so on.
+Recently, I've been delving into agentic tools and MCP servers, exploring the intersection of AI and distributed systems.

 ## 🎙 Talks